 1. Only six ingredients.

-3. Extremely easy but still fancy.
+2. Only six steps.3.
+Extremely easy but still fancy.

 4. Loaded with cheese but still healthy.